 '''

 Maude> get variants in NAT-VARIANT : s(0) + X:Nat .

-Variant #1
+Variant 1

 Nat: s(#1:Nat)

 X:Nat --> #1:Nat

 '''

 On the other hand, we can approximate the number of variants of a term that we suspect does not have a finite number of most general variants.
-For instance, the term X + s(0) has an infinite number of most general variants and we can approximate that infinite set of variants by including a bound in the command, as it is also done for unification modulo axioms.
+For instance, the term X + s(0) has an infinite number of most general variants and we can approximate that infinite set of variants by including a bound in the command, as it is also done for unification modulo axioms (see Section 13.4.2).